8an3/mynotesrepo/00001_PRIORITIES_todo.md

 # PRIORITIES

-- [ ] need to create `/dealer/currentMY/reserveNow/${model.id}`
-- [ ] need to create `/dealer/currentMY/contact/${model.id}`
-- [ ] and do something with the save feature from the byo
-- [ ] finish poprtal/admin/inventory/create,  stock data is already created from current model years, just need to add model names ( i think ) to each of the database entries
 - [ ] the reason why http://localhost:3000/portal/sales/inventory/UNIT_1 is having weird scrolling issues is because it does not have a parent route providing the layout for it so move inventory to inventory.data, then make inventory the parent route and set overflow-y-auto so the whole page scrolls and not some weird looking container thing
 - [ ] IMAGES - for image uploads either
 - [ ] IMAGES - convert to data uri to store and convert back on load like in /portal/admin/dashboard
 - [ ] IMAGES - store as blob, started in /portal/api/image/create
 - [ ] EMAIL - for email use email sidebar from shadcn sidebars now in /components/emails/ui

 - [ ] -------- ADMIN --------
 - [ ] added bio to user